New! Nonstop Internet Blues Radio: listen to your favorite blues music while you surf! |

 I went down to the St. James infirmary, I saw my baby there

-She was stretched out on a long white table, so cold, and fine, and fair
+She was stretched out on a long white table, so cold, and fine, and

 Go ahead!